 Last fall my agency logged literally thousands of calls from our clients concerned about Obamacare affecting their Medicare coverage.
-It is true that beginning in January of 2014, the Obamacare legislation created new guidelines that apply to individual health insurance policies for people under age 65.
-However, Persons eligible for Medicare MAY NOT PURCHASE insurance in the individual marketplace, nor may they receive a subsidy.
+Beginning in January of 2014, the Obamacare legislation created new guidelines that apply to individual health insurance policies.
+However, that only applies to people under age 65.
+Persons eligible for Medicare MAY NOT PURCHASE insurance in the individual marketplace, nor may they receive a subsidy.

 This essentially means that Obamacare DOES NOT APPLY to people on Medicare.
 The good news about that is that you most likely do not need to change your Medicare-related insurance.